Monday, December 31, 2012

 I don't observe Xmas day as a religious event and personally don't care too much about having a big family day ...
 Therefore it was fun to have an unxmas day.
 But thought I had to do a sketch to record the crazy walk down Orchard rd.

-Reasons for those two shocking statements - although I am a Christian do not observe Christmas as we are not told to observe Christs birth in the bible.
-I do believe we are to observe one day in seven - the Lords Day as a day of rest and worship commemorating His rising from the dead.
-A much better deal to have a special day once a week
+Reasons for those two shocking statements - although I am a Christian do not observe Christmas as we are not told to observe Christ's birth in the Bible.
+I do believe we are to observe one day in seven - the first day of the week, the Lords Day, as a day of rest and worship commemorating His rising from the dead.
+I think it is a much better deal to have a special day once a week!

 I do not need to be with my family today.
 We have SO many great times together during the year.
 I don't need presents as I feel that having the family I do is better than anything money can buy.